-Statement Description

-acl

-Assigns a symbolic name to an address match list.

-allow-new-zones

-Controls the ability to add zones at runtime via rndc

-addzone.

-allow-recursion-on

-Specifies which local addresses can accept recursive

-queries.

-automatic-interface-scan

-Controls the automatic rescanning of network interfaces when addresses are added or removed.

-when addresses are added of removed.

-bogus

-Allows a remote server to be ignored.

-ca-file

-Specifies the path to a file containing TLS certificates for

-trusted CA authorities, used to verify remote peer certifi- cates.

-cails.

-cert-file

-Specifies the path to a file containing the TLS certificate for a connection.

-for a connection.

-check-names

-Restricts the character set and syntax of certain domain

-names in primary files and/or DNS responses received from the network.

-clients-per-query Sets the initial minimum number of simultaneous recur-

-sive clients accepted by the server for any given query be-

-fore the server drops additional clients.

-7 -

-controls Specifies control channels to be used to manage the name

-specifies control chamiels to be used to manage the name server.

-cookie-algorithm

-Sets the algorithm to be used when generating a server cookie.

-CUORIC.

-cookie-secret

-Specifies a shared secret used for generating and verifying

-EDNS COOKIE options within an anycast cluster.
+Statement Description acl Assigns a symbolic name to an address match list. allow-new-zones Controls the ability to add zones at runtime via rndc addzone. allow-recursion-on Specifies which local addresses can accept recursive queries. automatic-interface-scan Controls the automatic rescanning of network interfaces when addresses are added or removed. bogus Allows a remote server to be ignored. ca-file Specifies the path to a file containing TLS certificates for trusted CA authorities, used to verify remote peer certifi- cates. cert-file Specifies the path to a file containing the TLS certificate for a connection. check-names Restricts the character set and syntax of certain domain names in primary files and/or DNS responses received from the network. clients-per-query Sets the initial minimum number of simultaneous recur- sive clients accepted by the server for any given query be- fore the server drops additional clients. controls Specifies control channels to be used to manage the name server. cookie-algorithm Sets the algorithm to be used when generating a server cookie. cookie-secret Specifies a shared secret used for generating and verifying EDNS COOKIE options within an anycast cluster.

-Statement Description dhparam-file ¥ 5 Specifies the path to a file containing Diffie-Hellman parameters, for enabling cipher suites. directory Sets the server's working directory. disable-empty-zone Disables individual empty zones. dns64-contact Specifies the name of the contact for $dns64$ zones. dns64-server Specifies the name of the server for $dns64$ zones. dnsrps-enable Turns on the DNS Response Policy Service (DNSRPS) interface. dnsrps-options Provides additional RPZ configuration settings, which are passed to the DNS Response Policy Service (DNSRPS) provider library. dscp Sets the Differentiated Services Code Point (DSCP) value (obsolete). dual-stack-servers Specifies host names or addresses of machines with access to both IPv4 and IPv6 transports. edns Controls the use of the EDNS0 ( RFC 2671 ) feature. edns-version Sets the maximum EDNS VERSION that is sent to the server(s) by the resolver. empty-contact Specifies the contact name in the returned SOA record for empty zones. empty-server Specifies the server name in the returned SOA record for empty zones. continues on next nage
+Statement Description dhparam-file Specifies the path to a file containing Diffie-Hellman parameters, for enabling cipher suites. directory Sets the server's working directory. disable-empty-zone Disables individual empty zones. dns64-contact Specifies the name of the contact for $dns64$ zones. dns64-server Specifies the name of the server for dns64 zones. dnsrps-enable Turns on the DNS Response Policy Service (DNSRPS) interface. dnsrps-options Provides additional RPZ configuration settings, which are passed to the DNS Response Policy Service (DNSRPS) provider library. dscp Sets the Differentiated Services Code Point (DSCP) value (obsolete). dual-stack-servers Specifies host names or addresses of machines with access to both IPv4 and IPv6 transports. edns Controls the use of the EDNS0 (RFC 2671) feature. edns-version Sets the maximum EDNS VERSION that is sent to the server(s) by the resolver. empty-contact Specifies the contact name in the returned SOA record for empty zones. empty-server Specifies the server name in the returned SOA record for empty zones. continues on next page